 Global Operations Guiding Principles

 At Church & Dwight, we require all of our suppliers to abide by our Guiding Principles.
 In addition, our supplier contracts require suppliers to conduct their operations in accordance with all applicable laws.
-Also, consistent with the Guiding Principles, our supplier contracts include a Child Labor and Forced Labor warranty, which requires suppliers to warrant that they do not employ children, prison labor, indentured labor, bonded labor or use corporal or other forms of mental and physical coercion as a form of discipline, and that they will not conduct business with vendors who do so.
+Also, consistent with the Guiding Principles, our supplier contracts include a Child Labor and Forced Labor warranty, which requires suppliers to warrant that they do not charge fees for employment or employ children, prison labor, indentured labor, bonded labor or use corporal or other forms of mental and physical coercion as a form of discipline, and that they will not conduct business with vendors who do so.

 In our supply contracts, Church & Dwight reserves the right to audit suppliers’ premises for compliance with the Child Labor and Forced Labor warranty.
 Church & Dwight’s standard quality audit protocols, applicable to scheduled audits by Church & Dwight personnel, include suppliers’ compliance with the Child Labor and Forced Labor warranty and our Guiding Principles as audit items.
 Any supplier found to be in violation is subject to corrective action including termination of business.